Michele Saracino, PHD

 BA, Duke University

-Dr. Michele Saracino has been a faculty member in the Religious Studies department for 10 years.
+Dr. Michele Saracino is professor and chair of the Religious Studies department.
+She has been a faculty member at Manhattan College for 12 years.
 Originally from Long Island, she now lives with her husband and 2 children in Northern Westchester.

 Her research focuses on the intersections among theological anthropology, contemporary continental theory, psychologies of the self, and expressions of religiosity in everyday life.
-Currently, she is working on a textbook on theological anthropology and ecological issues.
+Currently, she is working on a textbook on theological anthropology and extinction issues for Paulist Press.

 Publications & Professional Activities